Aaron Hinkley

 Aaron Richard Hinkley (born 29 March 1999 in Hereford, England) is an English professional rugby union player.
-He plays as a flanker for Northampton Saints.
+He plays as a flanker for Coventry.

 Club career

-Hinkley was a pupil at St Peter's High School, Gloucester, Bromsgrove School, and Hartpury, Gloucester.
+Hinkley was a pupil at St Peter's High School, Gloucester, Bromsgrove School, and Hartpury University.
 He joined the Gloucester academy in the summer of 2017.
 He made his debut as a replacement for Ben Morgan in an Anglo-Welsh Cup game against Newcastle Falcons on 3 February 2018 and had a try disallowed for having a foot in touch.
 He made his Premiership debut, again as a replacement for Ben Morgan, against Exeter Chiefs on 24 November 2018.
 He was nominated for the 2019/20 Premiership Rugby Cup breakthrough player award after scoring a try against London Irish in the group stage.

 It was announced on 2 March 2020 that Hinkley will be joining Exeter Chiefs for the 2020/21 season.
-On 31 May 2022, it was confirmed that Hinkley signed for Premiership rivals Northampton Saints following a successful trial from the 2022-23 season.
+On 31 May 2022, it was confirmed that Hinkley signed for Premiership rivals Northampton Saints following a successful trial from the 2022–23 season.
+On 23 March 2023 he was released from his Saints' contract.